ksu-is/Movie-Recommendation/projectroadmap.md

 # Sprint 2:
 - [x] Removed duplicate Kiki's Delivery Service
 - [x] Added a surprise me section
+- [x] Added Tv show that was drama and rated R from the 20's.
+This is because there was not one before so this is expanding the options.
 - [ ] Make small updates and commit messages in repository.

 # Sprint 3: